Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 -----

-Configure Gradient Clipping
+Configure gradient clipping
 ---------------------------
-To configure custom gradient clipping, consider overriding the :meth:`~pytorch_lightning.core.lightning.LightningModule.configure_gradient_clipping` function.
+To configure custom gradient clipping, consider overriding the :meth:`~pytorch_lightning.core.lightning.LightningModule.configure_gradient_clipping` method.
+Attributes :attr:`~pytorch_lightning.trainer.trainer.Trainer.gradient_clip_val` and
-By default it will get arguments :attr:`~pytorch_lightning.trainer.Trainer.gradient_clip_val` and :attr:`~pytorch_lightning.trainer.Trainer.gradient_clip_algorithm` from ``Trainer`` in their respective fields and lightning will handle gradient clipping on its own.
-In case you want to set different values for your arguments of your choice and let Lightning handle the gradient clipping, you can use the inbuilt :meth:`~pytorch_lightning.core.lightning.LightningModule.clip_gradients` function and pass the arguments along with your optimizer.
+:attr:`~pytorch_lightning.trainer.trainer.Trainer.gradient_clip_algorithm` will be passed in the respective arguments here and Lightning will handle gradient clipping for you.
+In case you want to set different values for your arguments of your choice and let Lightning handle the gradient clipping, you can use the inbuilt :meth:`~pytorch_lightning.core.lightning.LightningModule.clip_gradients` method and pass the arguments along with your optimizer.

 .. note::
     Make sure to not override :meth:`~pytorch_lightning.core.lightning.LightningModule.clip_gradients`
-    function.
-If you want to customize gradient clipping, consider using :meth:`~pytorch_lightning.core.lightning.LightningModule.configure_gradient_clipping` function.
+    method.
+If you want to customize gradient clipping, consider using :meth:`~pytorch_lightning.core.lightning.LightningModule.configure_gradient_clipping` method.

-For example, here we will apply gradient clipping only to optimizer A.
+For example, here we will apply gradient clipping only to the gradients associated with optimizer A.

 .. testcode:: python